eraybasar/pesdk-docs/_guides/html5/v5/converter/config.md

 <div class="documentation__disclaimer">
 <h4 id="cors">Warning</h4>
   1. Please check the structure of your old configuration and the correctness of the generated configuration.<br/>
-  2. If anything is wrong, please contact the support.<br/>
+  2. If anything is wrong, please contact support.<br/>
   3. Please make sure you are using a modern browser.
 </div>